Dobiasd/FunctionalPlus/README.md

 More examples
 -------------
-Below you find some more short examples showing nice things you can do with functions and containers using FunctionalPlus.
+Below you find some short examples showing nice things you can do with functions and containers using FunctionalPlus.

 ### The same old song
 You can test the content of a container for various properties, e.g.